Choosing paint for your HDB: finishes, colours and how much you need

 Prep matters more than the paint

-A good finish is 80% preparation: filling cracks and holes, sanding smooth, cleaning off grease and old flaking paint, and priming bare or patched areas.
-Skipping prep is why DIY jobs peel.
+Preparation is what gives the new coating a stable surface: fill cracks and holes, sand rough repairs, remove grease, dust and flaking paint, and prime bare or patched areas with a compatible product.
+Never paint over active damp; find and fix the leak or condensation source first.
 If your walls have cracks, sort those first with proper wall crack repair before any paint goes on.
 Painting straight after a renovation has its own quirks too, which we cover in our guide to post-renovation painting.

 The takeaway

-Pick the finish for the room (eggshell for living, semi-gloss for wet and high-touch areas), test colours on the real wall, and prep properly.
+Match the sheen and product to the surface: a forgiving matt often suits bedrooms and ceilings, a washable low-sheen finish works well in busy living areas, and trim needs a compatible harder-wearing system.
+In kitchens and bathrooms, prioritise moisture and mould resistance, ventilation, and proper surface preparation.
+Test colours on the real wall before committing.
 For costs and what a full repaint involves, see our HDB painting cost guide.
 And if you're repainting as part of a bigger refresh, our resale renovation timeline shows where the painting stage usually fits.

 Frequently asked questions